 Hi, my name is Gary, but I prefer Gazza or Zag.
 I was born in 1970 in Hertfordshire, but currently live in Sussex on the south coast of England.

 I adopted the nickname 'Jester' around 1990 when I started making music on my computer.
 When I got a PC I started using software called Dance eJay and began adding my music to MP3.com.
-I have since moved through various websites and ended up here, with you, right now :)
+I have since moved through various websites and ended up right here, right now, with you :)

 It's kind of hard to describe myself really, as I don't actually do much.
 I try to keep myself to myself, and succeed.